faizanahemad/embedding-binary-quantisation/README.md

 # Next Steps
+- K = Temp and initialisation for one-bit-two-bit
 - Better Training with contrastive loss
 - Sigmoid saturates so we need a better activation function
 - Initialisation of thresholds plays an important role and hence multiple random initialisations are tried and the best one is chosen, Use a different test set for final reporting, while for choosing the right initialisation we use the validation set